Long s: Solidus or slash

 An echo of the long s survives today in the form of the mark /, popularly known as a "slash" but formally named a solidus.
-The mark is an evolution of the long s which was used as the abbreviation for 'shilling' in Britain's pre-decimal currency, written as in "7/6" meaning "seven shillings and six pence".
-(The name shilling is derived from the Roman coin, the solidus.)
+The mark is an evolution of the long s which was used as the abbreviation for 'shilling' in Britain's pre-decimal currency, originally written as in 7ſ 6d, later as "7/6", meaning "seven shillings and six pence".